 Combine all of the ingredients in a high-speed blender or food processor.
 Process until smooth.
 If the mixture is too thick, add a little more water, a tablespoon at a time.

-Transfer the mixture to a medium saucepan and cook over medium-high heat, stirring often, until the mixture thickens and is heated throughout.
+Transfer the mixture to a medium saucepan and cook over medium-high heat, stirring often, until the mixture thickens and is heated throughout about 5 to 10 minutes.
 If the gravy gets too thick, you can thin it with a little more vegetable stock or water.